koopjs/koop/packages/koop-core/README.md

 # Koop

 > Transform, query, & download geospatial data on the web.
+See [koopjs.github.io](https://koopjs.github.io) for details.

 [![npm version][npm-img]][npm-url]
 [![build status][travis-img]][travis-url]
 [![js-standard-style][standard-img]][standard-url]
 [![Greenkeeper badge](https://badges.greenkeeper.io/koopjs/koop-core.svg)](https://greenkeeper.io/)

-**Note: Koop 3.0 was just released and these docs are going to get an overhaul.
-For now please see [this deck](https://goo.gl/ERLzM1) **
+**Note: Koop 4.0 was just released and it no longer supports versions of Node.js older than 6.4.
+All plugins written for 3.x should work with Koop 4.x.**

 This is the core code for Koop.
-Docs to be updated.

 ## Issues